reactjs/react.dev/content/docs/codebase-overview.md

 Its main goals are:

 * Ability to split interruptible work in chunks.
-* Ability to prioritize, rebase and reuse work in progress.
+* Ability to prioritize, rebase, and reuse work in progress.
 * Ability to yield back and forth between parents and children to support layout in React.
 * Ability to return multiple elements from `render()`.
 * Better support for error boundaries.